enqueuezero/site/content/wsgi.md

 * Application security
 * ...

-WSGI leaves a lot of things TBD as it's in essential to define an entry point for your vanilla application.
+WSGI leaves a lot of things TBD as it's only to define an entry point for your vanilla application.

 ## Booming Web Frameworks and Servers

 Web frameworks are booming since the invent of WSGI.
-Every framework has its philosophy and design.
-However, they expose same interface defined by WSGI.
+Every web framework has its philosophy and design.
+However, they expose the same interface defined by WSGI.

 And so as web servers.
 People wrote dozens of web servers that supports WSGI.